alexandrelamberty/alexandrelamberty/README.md

 I am Alex, a computer hobbyist with a passion for software architecture and building scalable, reliable systems.

-My interests include microservice, API, data structure, automation, microcontrollers, UI, UX, and AI.
+My interests include microservice, SOA, API, data structure, automation, microcontrollers, UI, UX, and AI.
 My main focus is on good code, programming standards, DevOps, CI/CD, and documentation.
 I am curious about new technologies, internet standards (RFCs) and specifications.